Application setup

 Mandatory settings

-You can provide the name of the application here.
-The application will go by this name in the Admin Console e.g. in the application listing.
+The name of the application goes here.
+The application will appear by this name in the application listing.

 📘